 Shopping for a mattress is overwhelming given the wide range of brands, styles and materials.
 It’s essential to choose wisely as you’ll have to sleep with your decision every night.
-Our partners at ConsumerAffairs researched the best mattress stores in Lansing to explain the options and guide you in the buying process.
+We researched the best mattress stores in Lansing to explain the options and guide you in the buying process.

 While many mattress companies or stores tell you they have the best mattress, there is no one perfect mattress for everyone.
 A mattress needs to meet specific criteria for your needs.
 Whether you are looking for a soft mattress that contours to your body or a firm mattress that keeps your spine aligned, it’s essential to keep your needs in mind while shopping.

 Many people purchase a new mattress to help with back pain.
 Although the Mayo Clinic advises most mattresses do not solve back problems, choosing the right type of mattress for your sleeping style can help alleviate back pain by relieving pressure points on your body.
 Look for a mattress that keeps your spine aligned and provides proper support.